Undergraduate Department of Economics

 FLVC has identified common program prerequisites for the degree program in Economics.
 To obtain the most up-to-date, state-approved prerequisites for this degree, visit: https://cpm.flvc.org/programs/31/193.

-Specific prerequisites are required for admission into the upper-division program and must be completed by the student at either a community college or a state university prior to being admitted to this program.
-Students may be admitted into the University without completing the prerequisites but may not be admitted into the program.
+Specific prerequisites are required for the upper-division program and should be completed by the student at either a community college or a state university prior to their junior year.

 Requirements

-Admission to the undergraduate program is based upon the availability of faculty and space and upon academic performance.
-Students with fifty-two or more acceptable semester hours, both ECO 2013 and 2023 completed with a grade of "C" (2.0) or better, an overall GPA of 2.5 or better on all attempted coursework at the college level, and in good standing with the University will receive priority consideration but are not guaranteed admission to the program.
-Upper-division transfer students are evaluated for formal admission to the major after completing their first semester at FSU as a full-time student.
-All students must meet "mapping" requirements to be admitted to and remain in the upper-division major.
+Students majoring in economics will have earned fifty-two or more acceptable semester hours, an overall GPA of 2.5 or better and individual grades of C or better in the four prerequisite courses: ECO2013, ECO2023, a math course (MAC1105, MAC1140, MAC1147, MAC2233, or MAC2311), and an introductory statistics course (STA2023, STA2122, or STA4321), and in good standing with the University.
+Upper-division transfer students are evaluated for their academic progress after completing their first semester at FSU as a full-time student.
+All students must meet “mapping” requirements to remain in the upper-division major.
 Consult https://www.academic-guide.fsu.edu/ for more information.

 Major in Economics